satyendra-1/project1-demo/README.md

 # project1-demo
-my basic first repository that is created
+my basic first repository that is created  and done.